liyupku2000/vue-component-holder/README.md

 **$publish (or @Public)**

-The "$publish" function publishes the properties of a mvm via its interface object.
-If working with [vue-class-component](https://github.com/vuejs/vue-class-component), you could also use the "@Public" decorator.
+With the "$publish" function, an mvm reveals some functions via its interface object.
+If working with [vue-class-component](https://github.com/vuejs/vue-class-component), it could also use the "@Public" decorator.

 **mvmsUpdated**